trentgill/STM32_Cube_F3/Projects/STM32F303ZE-Nucleo/Examples/SPI/SPI_HalfDuplex_ComPolling/readme.txt

 the configuration of the needed SPI resources according to the used hardware (CLOCK & GPIO).
 You may update this function to change SPI configuration.

-The communication is handled with direct register access.
-On slave side, a state machine manage the differents communication step, to handle two kinds of communication:
- - register read : master use this operation to get a value from the slave.
- - register write: master use this operation to update a value on slave side.
-On master side basic operations are done by calling the functions : Command_write and Command_read

 The user can choose between Master and Slave through "#define MASTER_BOARD" in the "main.h" file.
 If the Master board is used, the "#define MASTER_BOARD" must be uncommented.
 If the Slave board is used the "#define MASTER_BOARD" must be commented.

-This example desmonstrate how to implement a basic protocol between master and slave.
-The master is writting and reading a register and check that write and read value are identical.
-The slave sw is an infinite loop which execute the operation requested by the master.
+For this example the aTxBuffer is predefined and the aRxBuffer size is same as aTxBuffer.

-In a first step after the user press the User push-button, SPI Master starts slave communication , a loop to request READ_COUNTER_COMMAND and WRITE_COUNTER_COMMAND.
-The master control the communcation by a comparaison between the read and write value.
+In a first step after the user press the User push-button, SPI Master starts the communication by sending aTxBuffer through HAL_SPI_Transmit(), at the same time SPI Slave receives aRxBuffer through HAL_SPI_Receive().

+Then after 2 seconds delay, SPI Master starts reception of aRxBuffer, meanwhile SPI Slave will transmit the received buffer.

+Finally aRxBuffer and aTxBuffer are compared through Buffercmp() in order to check buffers correctness.

 STM32 board's LEDs can be used to monitor the master transfer status:
- - LED1 toggles slowly on master board waiting User push-button to be pressed.
+ - LED1 toggles quickly on master board waiting User push-button to be pressed.
+ - LED1 turns ON when the transmission process is complete.
- - LED2 toggles quickly on master when the test is running.
+ - LED2 turns ON when aTxBuffer and aRxBuffer comparison is correct.
- - LED3 turns ON on master when register comparison failed.
+ - LED3 turns ON when there is an error in transmission/reception process.
+ - LED3 toggles slowly when there is a timeout error in transmission/reception process.

 @note SPIx instance used and associated resources can be updated in "main.h"
       file depending hardware configuration used.